safesoftware/FMETraining/ServerAuthoring3SelfServe2/Exercise1.md

 ![](./Images/Img3.200.Ex1.NeighborhoodFT.png)

 Once added, remove the published parameter for SourceDataset_OGCKML.
-We don't need to prompt to user to select this dataset.
+We don't need to prompt the user to select this dataset.

 <br>**3) Add Published Parameter**